creativeweb-aj/FastApiArchitecture/README.md

 Project is set up in BaseApp folder.
 In this manager.py file have app configurations.

+To run and configure with your local details only change in .env file.
+For database migration we need to change same url of database in .env and also in alembic.ini file.

 ### Run FastApi Server
 I am using uvicorn server to run app